newalgotrader/cosmosapp/README.md

 # Cosmos App

-App for learning golang and cosmos.
+App for learning Golang and Cosmos SDK.